 Actively participating in the person's social media post or message is the best and easiest route.
 You can 'like' the post or react with an emoji.
 If it’s an email or text, you can reply quickly with emojis, if appropriate, or a quick one-line response to show that you’re engaged in what they have to say.

 Open-ended questions are another great way to show that you’re listening, as they encourage the other person to share more.
 Avoid questions that require only a 'yes' or 'no.' Instead, ask questions that need more detail, such as "How are you finding your new job?"
-As you can see, this question encourages more interaction than "do you like your new job?"
+As you can see, this question encourages more interaction than "Do you like your new job?"

 Providing value and appreciation